28 Incredible Borneo Animals and best places to see Borneo wildlife

 Sea turtle, Sipadan Island.
 Image © A Lovely Planet

 We visited Sipadan during a two week Borneo trip, spending 5 nights on the island.
 It’s a world-class dive location off the east coast of Borneo, Sabah.
-Here you can find huge varieties of schooling fish, Reef Sharks, Turtles and if you are lucky Hammerhead Sharks and the majestic Manta Rays.
-The island itself is also stunning, with white sands and glistening waters.
+Here, you can find huge varieties of schooling fish, Reef Sharks, Turtles and, if you are lucky, Hammerhead Sharks and the majestic Manta Rays.
+The island itself is also stunning, with white sand and glistening waters.
 What makes diving on Sipadan Island really special is the sheer amount of fish and marine creatures you will see.
 You won’t see a few turtles on a dive, you’ll see plenty!

-Fly into Tawau airport and head east to Semporna, which is where you’ll start your diving adventure or North towards Kinabatangan river.
+Fly into Tawau airport and head east to Semporna, which is where you’ll start your diving adventure or go North towards the Kinabatangan River.

 Tunku Abdul Rahman Park